Puadh: Etymology

 The word Puadh is a conjugation of two words of the language: pūrava meaning eastern and āddha meaning half.
 The term refers to the eastern half of the Punjab region.

 Extent

 Puadh generally lies between the Sutlej and Ghaggar-Hakra rivers and south, south-east and east of Rupnagar district adjacent to Ambala district (in Haryana).
+Specifically, it starts from the Ropar district of Punjab and spreads across various parts of Mohali, Fatehgarh Sahib, Sangrur, Malerkotla, Ludhiana, and Patiala, as well as Chandigarh.